Daandelange/ofxBlend2D/README.md

 I can think of multiple use cases, but generally this should be thought of as an additional renderer rather than the main renderer.
 Depending on your needs, ofxBlend2D can be faster to render than OpenFrameworks, for example when your draw commands exceed **real-time** rendering capabilities of your GPU.
 This is typically useful on computers with a **poor GPU** and a **good multithreaded CPU**, or submitting lots of real-time (2d) vector data.

 See example-compare for a performance test, by adapting the draw code to your usecase.
+A comparison of Blend2D performance vs other CPU renderers is available [on their homepage](https://blend2d.com/performance.html).

 # Compatibility
 Tested on MacOs + Linux, both of_v0.11.2 and of_v0.12.0, both c++14 and c++17.